After-School Programs

 Locations:

-• The Ironbound Community Center: 432 Lafayette Street, Newark, NJ 07105
+- The Ironbound Community Center: 432 Lafayette Street, Newark, NJ 07105

-• Hawkins Street School: 8 Hawkins Street, Newark, NJ 07105
+- Hawkins Street School: 8 Hawkins Street, Newark, NJ 07105

-Activities are led by ICC staff who include college students, local artists, social workers, environmentalists, and civic leaders, and community residents.
-They are positive role models and bring a passion as well as expertise for their particular work that is shared with students.
-Artists infuse the students with the inspiration to imagine beyond their little world as well as providing them with new technical skills.
-Environmentalists engage the students in neighborhood truck counting and air monitoring and in community gardening and environmental justice education, bringing science, math, civics, and leadership to life in a holistic – and surreptitious – way.
-Likewise, in activities like playwriting, chess, and dance, students can grow in ways they do not initially even realize, but immensely enjoyable.
+Activities are led by ICC staff, who include college students, local artists, social workers, environmentalists, civic leaders, and community residents.
+They are positive role models and bring a passion as well as expertise to their particular work that is shared with students.
+Artists inspire the students to imagine beyond their little world and provide them with new technical skills.
+Environmentalists engage the students in neighborhood truck counting and air monitoring and in community gardening and environmental justice education, bringing science, math, civics, and leadership to life holistically–and surreptitiously.
+Likewise, in activities like playwriting, chess, and dance, students can grow in ways they do not initially even realize but immensely enjoyable.
 In all activities, students learn to respect each other and work together in teams.
+In addition to enrichment activities, student needs and parent demands require the program to provide daily academic assistance, typically in the form of homework help.
+Literacy and language development are particular needs in a community where English is typically the second family language and educational attainment among parents is very low.

 For information about our After-School Programs:

-• Ironbound Community Center After School Programs: 973.465.0947x 401/402
+- Ironbound Community Center After School Programs: 973-465-0947 ext: 403

-• Hawkins St. School Family Friendly Center Program: 973.344.5949
+- Hawkins St. School Family Friendly Center Program: 973-465-0555 ext: 201